maddo/maddo.github.io/_posts/2016-02-17-time-management-tools.md

 It's a hobby project, it's going to take a while, but it's already been in the works for years, willing itself into existence, carved from the negative space left by lacking apps.

-What has been missing?
+What's been missing?
 Here are a few ideas:

 * Time blocking with both static and fluid objects (I finished early, move my plans around, but not the scheduled call with the CEO)
 * Time blocks which can draught from context lists (from noon to 4pm feed me items tagged "project x")